 \Adjustments may need to be made in the calendar and/or expectations based on school district needs or at the discretion of the instructor.
-The Office of Field Experiences will communicate with candidates via UNO email and/or LiveText.
-Please check your UNO email daily and LiveText dashboard weekly.
+The Office of Field Experiences will communicate with candidates via UNO email.
+Please check your UNO email daily.